 There are two main types of credit cards offered to startups and small businesses in the U.S.: charge cards and credit cards.

-Although they share similar features to traditional corporate cards, charge cards are often better for founders and small business owners interested in money management and rewards.
+Although they share similar features to traditional corporate or business credit cards, charge cards are often better for founders and small business owners interested in money management and rewards.
 However, because of their similarities, it’s easy for people to conflate or confuse the two.
 Additionally, many charge cards — including IO, in Mercury’s case — are marketed as credit cards simply because “charge card” isn’t as recognizable of a term.

 With a charge card, purchases are still made with credit like a traditional credit card, with the main difference being that you have to pay back the full sum at the end of the payment cycle, which is normally 30 days.
 In this way, a charge card can help increase awareness around how and where your company is spending money since it requires you to pay down your balance and assess your spending on a monthly basis without letting a balance carry over.